jakiki6/RakPY/README.md

 # RakPY

+ ## What is Rakpy?
+ rakpy is a custom [raknet](http://www.jenkinssoftware.com) implementation in python, created by MFDGaming.

  Copyright MFDGaming all rights reserved